OtherMythos/avDocumentation/architecture/SlotManager.rst

 ============

 The Slot Manager is the response to the problem of streaming a continuous open world.
+It allows pieces of level data to be loaded in and out of memory as the player moves around.
+This level data can include meshes, terrain, physics information and nav mesh data.
+It also provides a solution to the problem of floating point precision.

 A number of problems and issues arise when attempting to stream a large world.
 These include: